Asymptotic condition numbers for linear ordinary differential equations: Linear Algebra Results

 \section{Linear Algebra Results}

-We introduce linear algebra notations and results necessary for the analysis developed in this paper.
-Although the content pertains to the well-known topic of the JCF of a matrix, it addresses very specific aspects that are either not known or not sufficiently detailed for the purposes of this paper.
+We introduce linear algebra notations and results necessary for the analysis developed in the present paper.
+Although the content pertains to the well-known topic of the Jordan Canonical Form (JCF) and matrix functions, it addresses very specific aspects that are either not known or not sufficiently detailed for the purposes of the present paper.

-This section can be skipped and referred back to as needed while reading the subsequent sections.

 The main goal of the section is to derive a formula for the matrix exponential $\mathrm{e}^{tA}$, where it is explicitly identified how $\mathrm{e}^{tA}$ depends on $t$.
 Since it is based on the JCF of $A$, first we revise such a form.